codeurjc-students/2024-Bookmarks-Forums/README.md

 ## 4. What this does

+### Basic functionality

 Bookmarks is an already existing web application where users could search for books and mark them as **currently reading**, **already read** and **want to read**.

 Bookmarks Forums is the update that brings the social to that application!

-With Bookmarks Forums users will be able to create content about their favorite authors or books, follow other users, join and create communities and meet new people!
+With Bookmarks Forums any user will be able to sign-up or login to the forums, create content about their favorite authors or books, follow other users, join and create communities and meet new people!

+### Advanced functionality

+Apart from what has been mentioned above, Bookmarks Forums will allow set search sorting filters for searching the most popular or recent posts.

+Users will be able to create chat rooms to chat between each other.

+The main landing page will serve posts and content using an algorithm based on the popularity of posts.

+The application will offer charts that will allow users and administrators to easily check the most popular users and more.

+Users will receive emails regarding messages or replies to their posts.

+The application will serve a REST API.

+More details on these advanced technologies are described below.

 ## 5. Other details